 - Only source of income; or

 Important note - Applicants who have been declined for one (or more) of the criteria listed above and who have not resolved the issue(s) will be declined in this funding round.

 Eligible business overheads and expenditure

-Qualifying business overheads include the following: -
+Qualifying business overheads include (but not limited to) the following:

 - Rent on commercial business premises (to be paid to independent third parties only);